 - 1-2 teaspoons Adobo Sauce more or less to taste

-- Dash or two of Cayenne Pepper optional, if you need an extra kick
+- Cayenne pepper dash or two. optional, if you need an extra kick

 - Place all the ingredients, except the cayenne pepper, into a blender cup or food processor.
 Blend until smooth, or leave just a bit chunky if you prefer.